Join Us for Our Anti-Stigma Summer Sessions

 What's in the planning?

-Watching Differently - Week of Monday 24th, date TBC
+Watching Differently - Date TBC

 Our youth champion Sally is chatting through the different ways she has tried to get people to change their minds when it comes to mental health problems.
 She will be showing different things she created as part of her degree at the Glasgow School of Art, included an augmented reality experience on anxiety, an animation on men's mental health, creating outwork out of sound waves using the experiences of young people struggling with their mental health, and using machine learning to create medication packaging.